dvsekhvalnov/jose2go/README.md

 ### Verifying, Decoding and Decompressing tokens
 Decoding json web tokens is fully symmetric to creating signed or encrypted tokens (with respect to public/private cryptography), decompressing deflated payloads is handled automatically:

+As of v1.2 decode method defined as `jose.Decode() payload string, headers map[string]interface{}, err error` and returns both payload as unprocessed string and headers as map.

 **HS256, HS384, HS512** signatures, **A128KW, A192KW, A256KW**,**A128GCMKW, A192GCMKW, A256GCMKW** and **DIR** key management algorithm expecting `[]byte` array key:

 ```Go